mozilla-releng/scriptworker/docs/new_instance.md

 ## signing scriptworker
 ### gpg keypair
+If this is a chain of trust enabled scriptworker, you'll need to generate a gpg keypair.
+Otherwise (dev or dep scriptworker), skip to the next step.

 Generate and sign a gpg keypair for cltsign@**fqdn**, per [these docs](chain_of_trust.html#adding-new-worker-gpg-keys).

 The pubkey will need to land in the [cot-gpg-keys repo](https://github.com/mozilla-releng/cot-gpg-keys), in the `scriptworker/valid` directory.
 The keypair will need to go into puppet hiera, as specified below.